 Equipped with predictions of impending failures, it is no longer necessary to perform inspections based on time schedule.
 Instead, we maximize the lifespan of equipment parts and replace them as and when necessary – in this case, just right before impending problem occurs.
 With tight capital and operating budgets, manufacturers are looking to “sweat” existing assets, this predictive maintenance approach translates into significant savings in inspection costs while keeping unplanned downtime to minimum.

-Artificial Intelligence in Operations Optimization
+Artificial Intelligence in Process Optimization

 Manufacturers are often constrained to run a multivariate process on a conservative approach, rather than push near operating limits.
 Reinforcement learning, another method of Machine Learning, comes in handy especially in such complex operating environment where changing a particular variable may bring about consequential effects on other variables.
 It works by constantly testing out the dynamic relationships between data and suggesting the most optimum path to take to maximize throughput.